sst/guide/_chapters/create-a-cognito-test-user.md

 ### Create User

-First, we will use AWS CLI to sign up a user with username, password and email.
-To keep things simple we are going to have people use their email as their username (as opposed to creating a username) while creating their account.
+First, we will use AWS CLI to sign up a user with their email and password.

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />In your terminal, run.